-Let’s move back to our WBS that we’ve created to remind us of our office move project.
+Let’s move back to the WBS that we’ve created to remind us of our office move project.

 For the purposes of this article we’ll be using GanttProject to create our plan, as even though it doesn’t have some of the rich features that Microsoft Project has, it is free to download and use, and thus a great tool for learning about project planning.

 The first step in creating our plan is to enter each branch of the Gantt Chart one at a time, starting with our project “Move Office”, then “Initiate Move”, then “Sign Project Charter”.
 Now we move on to the next branch, “Plan” and repeat the process.
 This will result in something which looks like this:

 As you can see in the diagram above, all of our tasks are entered, but it doesn’t represent any kind of plan yet.
 Notice that on the right of the diagram all our tasks take one day by default, and also notice that there are no resources or costs associated with any tasks, as both the Resources and Cost columns are empty.

 It is important to remember as you enter the tasks to work your way down the WBS starting from the root and then the leftmost subtask.
 This keeps all the tasks related to a phase together (next to each other) in the tool.
 If you were to enter tasks moving horizontally across the WBS then this would create a very confusing Gantt chart as you’d have tasks from the same phase of the project spread out all over the chart.

 The next step is to make all the tasks subtasks of our Move Office task.
 We do this by highlighting all the subtasks and selecting Indent Right.
 This will result in a diagram looking something like this.